Asoke Kumar Mukerji: Diplomatic career

 He is credited with the formation of the first private-public partnership Indian Community Welfare Committee in the United Arab Emirates during his assignment as Consul General of India in Dubai (1998-2001).
 This platform, under the patronage of the Government of India, brought together stakeholders from the private sector, public undertakings, and individual civil society representatives, including women social workers, to deal with issues facing Indian nationals in distress.

-Mukerji was India's Deputy Ambassador to the Russian Federation between 2001-2005.
+Mukerji was India's Deputy Ambassador to the Russian Federation between 2001 and 2005.
 He was responsible for the implementation of projects inducting modern defence systems into the three wings of India's armed forces during his assignment, including the T-90 main battle tank, and the Su-30MKI fighter aircraft.

-As India's Ambassador to Kazakhstan (2005-2007), Mukerji negotiated the acquisition of India's first Caspian Sea oilfield stake (Satpayev) in 2005 by Indian Government-owned Oil and Natural Gas Corporation.
+As India's Ambassador to Kazakhstan (2005-2007), Mukerji negotiated the acquisition of India's first Caspian Sea oilfield stake (Satpayev) in 2005 by the Indian Government-owned Oil and Natural Gas Corporation.

-Between 2007-10, Mukerji was India's Deputy High Commissioner to the United Kingdom at London, which is India's oldest and largest diplomatic mission.
+Between 2007 and 2010, Mukerji was India's Deputy High Commissioner to the United Kingdom in London, which is India's oldest and largest diplomatic mission.

-Mukerji was responsible for India's foreign policy planning and review, participation in international organizations, border management, and cyber issues as Additional Secretary in the Ministry of External Affairs from 2010-2012.
+Mukerji was responsible for India's foreign policy planning and review, participation in international organizations, border management, and cyber issues as Additional Secretary in the Ministry of External Affairs from 2010 to 2012.
 He headed the Government of India's multi-agency counter terrorism working groups with foreign countries, including with the five permanent members of the UN Security Council, and co-chaired the India-EU Security Dialogue.
-He led Indian delegations for dialogues on cyber issues with the United States, United Kingdom, Russia and Japan between 2011-2012.
+He led Indian delegations for dialogues on cyber issues with the United States, United Kingdom, Russia and Japan between 2011 and 2012.

 He was Chairman of the South Asian Association for Regional Cooperation (SAARC) Steering Committee that established the South Asia Forum, tasked with implementing a South Asian Economic Union by the SAARC Summit in Maldives in 2011.
 He has worked closely with Indian and international think-tanks on foreign policy issues related to major transitions in India's immediate neighbourhood.